 This Guidance is no longer in effect and is for historical purposes only.
 For more information on vaccine and pregnancy guidance, see the COVID-19 Vaccine and Pregnancy (PDF)

 Related Materials: Vaccine and Pregnancy Flyer | Get the Facts on Each Vaccine | More Healthcare & Testing Guidance | More on Vaccines | All Guidance | More Languages

 If you are pregnant or planning to become pregnant, consider the guidance below.
 You can also talk to your healthcare provider to help you in your decision whether to get the COVID-19 vaccine.

-If you are pregnant and do decide to get vaccinated, follow the CDPH Recommendations for Fully Vaccinated Persons Guidance and the Guidance for the Use of Face Coverings to learn more about what you can do once you are fully vaccinated*.
+If you are pregnant and decide to get vaccinated, follow the CDC fully vaccinated guidance and the Guidance for the Use of Face Coverings to learn more about what you can do once you are fully vaccinated*.

 For more information, visit the following webpages:

 California COVID-19 Vaccines, COVID-19 and Pregnancy (CDC), and COVID-19 Vaccines for People who Are Pregnant or Breastfeeding (CDC).

 *Refer to the CDC Fully Vaccinated Guidance for the full definition of "fully vaccinated."